altocodenl/tagaway-mobile/tagaway/lib/readme.md

 Why did we get them all and not those after `firstLoadSize`?
 Or why didn't we get them using extra tags for the year and the month of the last month?
 Quite simply, because if there is an inconsistency created by the delay between the two queries (when, in the background, there are uploads/taggings or deletions/untaggings that affect the query), we want to glaze over it by showing still the same amount of pivs as in the first query.

 There might be room for improvement here, but this is a good solution for the time being.
-We're choosing performance over correctness.
+We're choosing (client-side) performance over correctness.
 In the absence of updates between the first and second query, there will be no inconsistencies.

 As before, if we didn't get back a 200 code, we have encountered an error.
 If we experienced a 403, there's another error message already shown by the `ajax` function informing the user that their session has expired; if the error, however, is not a 403, we inform the user with an error code `QUERY:B:CODE`.